icylogic/maupassant-hexo/README.md

 - [IcoMoon](https://icomoon.io) icon fonts have been integrated to the nav-menu, and you can choose other icons you like [here](https://icomoon.io/app/#/select) and use them according to the  [instruction](https://icomoon.io/#docs).

 #### Abstract
-- You can control the abstract of a post shown at index, by either filling a `description` item in `front-matter` of the `post.md`, or just inserting a `<!--more-->` before your hidden content.
+- You can control the abstract of a post shown at index, by either filling a `description:` item in `front-matter` of the `post.md`, or just inserting a `<!--more-->` before your hidden content.

 #### Table of Contents
 - TOC in a post can be enabled by adding a `toc: true` item in `front-matter`.